Shariar-Ahamed/HTML_Basic/README.md

 3. Modify & Experiment with the code and observe the results in real-time!

 <h3>🎯 Why This Repository?</h3>
-✅ Structured Learning Path – Learn step by step
+✅ Structured Learning Path – Learn step by step <br>
-✅ Practical Hands-on Examples – Improve with real practice
+✅ Practical Hands-on Examples – Improve with real practice <br>
-✅ Complete HTML Coverage – From basic to advanced
+✅ Complete HTML Coverage – From basic to advanced <br>
 ✅ Perfect for Self-Study & Revision

 <h3>🌟 Contributions & Feedback</h3>